Master of Science in Information Systems and Technology Management

 - Information privacy

-The demand for evaluating, choosing and integrating adaptive information technologies has become vital for very business, from start-ups to Fortune 500 companies.
+The demand for evaluating, choosing and integrating adaptive information technologies has become vital for every business, from start-ups to Fortune 500 companies.

 Chief Information Officer (CIO)

-Form the strategic thinking and team development that allow information systems to scale and achieve company goals.
+Form the strategic thinking and team development that allow information systems to scale and achieve company objectives and goals.